Pituitary tumors (adenoma, craniopharyngioma)

 Figure 3.
 An MRI scan of a pituitary macroadenoma (orange line) that has expanded upward to compress the optic chiasm.

 - Magnetic Resonance Imaging (MRI) scan uses a magnetic field and radiofrequency waves to give a detailed view of the soft tissues of the brain.
 A dye (contrast agent) may be injected into your bloodstream (Fig. 3).

 - Endocrine evaluation measures hormone levels in the blood or urine to detect abnormal levels caused by pituitary tumors.

-- A visual field acuity test is performed by a neuro-ophthalmologist to detect vision loss and missing areas in the field of view.
-This test measures both central vision (how much is seen when looking straight ahead) and peripheral vision (how much is seen in all other directions while staring straight ahead).
+- A visual field acuity test detects vision loss and missing areas in the field of view.
+This test measures both central and peripheral vision.

 What treatments are available?

 Treatment options vary, depending on the type, grade, size, and location of the tumor, and your age and general health.
 Medication, surgery, and radiation either alone or in combination, are used to treat pituitary tumors and return hormone levels to normal.
 It is important to seek treatment at a center that offers the full range of options including surgery, radiation, and endocrine therapy.
 A neurosurgeon, ENT surgeon, endocrinologist and radiation oncologist work as a team to treat pituitary tumors.

 The goal of medication is to block the tumor from making abnormal quantities of hormones.

 Prolactinomas can be controlled with the drugs cabergoline (Dostinex) or bromocriptine (Parlodel), which reduce the size of the tumor while maintaining normal prolactin levels.
 About 80% of patients will have prolactin levels restored to normal with cabergoline.
 Many will have marked tumor shrinkage on their MRI, making surgery unnecessary.